 Are you looking for an efficient way to optimize your workforce, increase productivity, and reduce costs?
 If so, you may benefit from using software that provides insight into employee performance to improve operational efficiency and help with better resource utilization.

-Workforce optimization software helps human resource professionals streamline employee management, including scheduling, skill gap planning, and other important tasks.
-Keep reading to learn more about how workforce optimization software is used in the construction industry and why it’s an increasingly important tool for construction resource managers to master.
+Workforce optimization software helps human resource professionals streamline employee management, assisting with tasks like scheduling, skill gap planning, and more.
+Keep reading to learn more about how this software is used in the construction industry and why it’s becoming an increasingly important tool for construction resource managers to master.

 What is workforce optimization software?

-Our software Bridgit Bench is a classic example of workforce optimization software.
-With it, construction professionals can:
+Bridgit Bench is a classic example that allows construction professionals to:

-To build on that last point, workforce management tools don’t have to be standalone pieces of software.
-Many construction companies actually find the most efficient solution results from combining several pieces of workforce optimization software.
+To build on that last point, workforce optimization solutions don’t have to be standalone pieces of software.
+Many construction companies actually find the most efficient solution is a result of combining several systems.

 Must-have features of any workplace optimization software suite

-If you’re wondering why so many companies prefer assembling their workplace optimization software suite rather than choosing a single off-the-shelf solution, perhaps the following list will shed some light.
+If you’re wondering why so many companies prefer assembling their workplace optimization software suite rather than choosing a single off-the-shelf solution, the following list may shed some light.
 A good workforce optimization suite should feature:

-- streamlined communications (i.e. sharing data and reports easily)
+- Streamlined communications (i.e., the ability to share data and reports easily)

 It’s very difficult to find a single piece of software capable of providing all of these features to every company’s liking.

-Check out this article for a look at a few popular construction workforce optimization tools and how they come together to create a great suite.
+Check out our article on popular construction workforce optimization tools and how they come together to create a great suite.